Carol Danvers: 2010s

 Continuing with the All-New, All-Different Marvel initiative, Danvers starred in the ninth volume of Captain Marvel, written by Agent Carter showrunners Tara Butters and Michele Fazekas, with artwork by Kris Anka, which debuted in October 2015.
-The series, set eight months after "Secret Wars", sees Danvers taking over the responsibilities of S.W.O.R.D., the military agency that was previously designated to protect Earth from intergalactic threats.
+The series, set eight months after "Secret Wars", sees Danvers taking over the responsibilities of S.W.O.R.D., a military agency that was previously designated to protect Earth from intergalactic threats.
 Editor Sana Amanat said, "This is really meant to be the next level for Captain Marvel.
 Carol is really meant to be a soldier and a commander, and also a diplomat.
 We're really trying to build up this space complex and this space world."
 At this time, Danvers also joined The Ultimates.
 Series writer Al Ewing said, "Carol's currently running Alpha Flight, which is Earth's premier space agency.
 [She has] seen the highs and the lows of the superhero business, and come out the other side.
 Right now, Carol's in the ascendant, culturally, both in-universe and outside it...
 Carol's story in The Ultimates is very much about her links with the ordinary super-hero world, and about trying to form a bridge between that world and the world of The Ultimates."